jerps/rss-ticker/README.md

-## rss-ticker v0.1.0 - A html custom element which implements an RSS ticker
+## rss-ticker v0.2.0 - A html custom element (web component) that implements an RSS/Atom ticker

 ***